- 24 Apr 2023

 The Vulnerable Software table lists vulnerable software and vulnerability details, including:

-- CVE ID - link to the CVE details in the NIST National Vulnerability Database (NVD).
+- CVE ID - Link to the CVE details in the NIST National Vulnerability Database (NVD).

-- Common Vulnerability Scoring System (CVSS) - with a v2.0 or v3.0 rating as was fetched from source.
+- Common Vulnerability Scoring System (CVSS) - With a v2.0 or v3.0 rating as was fetched from source.

 - CVE severity - LOW/MEDIUM/HIGH/CRITICAL value which is based on the CVSS rating.

-- CVE description, synopsis and reference
+- CVE description, synopsis, and reference

 - CVE Vector information